wavemotion-dave/A8DS/readme.md

 Installation :
 ----------------------------------------------------------------------------------
 * To run this on your DS or DSi (or 2DS/3DS) requires that you have the ability to launch homebrews.
 For the older DS units, this is usually accomplished via a FlashCart such as the R4 or one of the many clones.
 These tend to run about US$25.
 If you have a DSi or above, you can skip the R4 and instead soft-mod your unit and run something like Twilight Menu++ or Unlaunch which will run homebrew software on the DS.
-The DSi has a convienent SD card slot on the side that saw very little use back in the day but is a great way to enjoy homebrews.
+The DSi has a convenient SD card slot on the side that saw very little use back in the day but is a great way to enjoy homebrews.
 See https://dsi.cfw.guide/ to get started on how to soft-mod your unit.
 * You will want the optional BIOS Files for maximum compatibility.
 See BIOS section above.
 * You will also need the emulator itself.
 You can get this from the GitHub page - the only file you need here is A8DS.nds (the .nds is a Nintendo executable file).
 You can put this anywhere - most people put the .nds file into the root of the SD card.
 * You will need games or applications in .XEX .ATR .ATX .CAR or .ROM format.
 Don't ask me for such files - you will be ignored.

 DS vs DSi vs DSi XL/LL :
 ----------------------------------------------------------------------------------
 The original DS-Lite or DS-Phat require an R4 card to run homebrews.
 With this setup you will be running in DS compatibility mode and emulator will default to a moderate level of frameskip.
 For the DSi or DSi XL/LL we can run just about everything full speed without frameskip.
 The XL/LL has a slightly slower decay on the LCD and it more closely mimics the phosphor fade of a TV.
 This helps with games that use small bullets - something like Centipede can be a little harder to see on the original DSi as the thin pixel shot fades quickly as it moves.
 You can somewhat compensate for this by increasing your screen brightness.
 For the DSi, I find a screen brightness of 4 to offer reasonably good visibility.
-The XL/LL will generally operate just as well with a brigtness of 2 or 3.
+The XL/LL will generally operate just as well with a brightness of 2 or 3.

 Screen resolution on a DS/DSi/XL/LL is always fixed at 256x192 pixels.
 The Atari 8-bit resolution tends to be larger - usually 320 horizontally and they often utilize a few more pixels vertically depending on the game.
 Use the Left/Right shoulder buttons along with the D-Pad to shift/scale the screen to your liking.
 Once you get the screen where you want - go into the GEAR icon and press START to save the options (including the screen position/scaling) on a per-game basis.